testflows/TestFlows-WebSite/source/handbook/index.md

 ```

 It is clear to see that explicitly defined [Given], [When], and [Then] steps
-when given proper `name`s and `description`s makes reading test code
+when given proper `name`s and `description`s make reading test code
-a pleasant experience as test author has a way to clearly communicate
+a pleasant experience as the test author has a way to clearly communicate
 the test procedure to the reader.

-The result of using test [Step]s is clear, readable and highly maintainable
+The result of using test [Step]s is a clear, readable, and highly maintainable
 test code.
-Given that each [Step] produces corresponding messages in the test output it forces
+Given that each [Step] produces corresponding messages in the test output, it forces
 test maintainers to ensure [Step] `name`s and `description`s are
 maintained accurate over the lifetime of the test.